 In this blog you will read more about the new version, the enhancements, where and how you can get it.

-In case you directly want to get your hands on it, you can easily download the installer using the button below.
+In case you directly want to get your hands on it, please download the latest version of the model documenter directly from GitHub.

 Focus of the Model Documenter